deepskies/DeepUQ/paper/paper.md

 # Statement of Need
+Physically and statistically interpretable uncertainties are critical for measurements, predictions, and decision-making.
+There is a large and recently populated literature regarding formulations and experiments for uncertainty quantification (UQ) in deep neural networks.
+However, the development of a coherent and consistent theoretical framework for estimating and calibrating uncertainties remains a significant challenge.
+The primary issues include matters of statistical interpretability, consistency of models for each approach, and consistency across approaches.

 * A prinicipled method for comparing UQ predictions from different techniques
 * A method for comparing true to predicted uncertainties and a framework for our expectations for uncertainty behavior
 * A method that is flexible to testing with different types and prescriptions of uncertainty and to adding on new deep learning UQ methods as they emerge